alsonleej/tp/docs/DeveloperGuide.md

 2. **Editing with non-existent person**

    1. Test case: `edit n/NonExistentPerson p/91234567`<br>
-      Expected: Error message "Person with name 'NonExistentPerson' not found in the address book" is shown.
+      Expected: Error message "Could not find a person named 'NonExistentPerson' in your address book.\nPlease check the spelling and try again." is shown.

 3. **Editing with no fields**

    1. Test case: `edit n/John Doe`<br>
-      Expected: Error message "At least one field to edit must be provided" is shown.
+      Expected: Error message "No changes specified!
+Please provide at least one field to edit (name, phone, email, or tags)." is shown.

 4. **Editing with case-sensitive name**

    1. Prerequisites: Person "John Doe" exists in the list.

    2. Test case: `edit n/john doe p/91234567`<br>
-      Expected: Error message "Person with name 'john doe' not found in the address book" is shown (case-sensitive).
+      Expected: Error message "Could not find a person named 'john doe' in your address book.\nPlease check the spelling and try again." is shown (case-sensitive).

 ### Finding persons